-

 12.5 Reviews and Appeals

-12.5.8 Review by the Administrative Appeals Tribunal (AAT) for Veterans' Compensation Matters
+12.5.8 Review by the Administrative Review Tribunal (ART) for Veterans' Compensation Matters

-- Hearings and Decisions by the Administrative Appeals Tribunal (AAT)
+- Hearings and Decisions by the Administrative Review Tribunal (ART)

 From 14 October 2024 the Administrative Review Tribunal (ART) replaces the Administrative Appeals Tribunal (AAT).
 Appeal pathways and matters remain largely the same as previous AAT arrangements under ART arrangements, although specific legislative section numbers in the ART Act differ.
 Importantly, timeframes for appeals for veterans and provision of information etc. remain the same.
 Except for pages relating to prior historical rulings, reviews and advice, after 14 October 2024 references to the AAT in these pages should be taken as a reference to ART.

-The AAT is required, under the Administrative Appeals Tribunal Act 1975, to conduct proceedings with as little formality and technicality and with as much expedition as possible.
+The ART is required, under the Administrative Review Tribunal Act 2024, to conduct proceedings with as little formality and technicality and with as much expedition as possible.
 There is no requirement for a person to be represented by a member of the legal profession at an appeal and claimants may represent themselves if they wish.
-The AAT's hearings are generally open to the public, although the hearing can be closed by the AAT to receive confidential information.
+The ART's hearings are generally open to the public, although the hearing can be closed by the ART to receive confidential information.

 Proximity of Tribunal hearings